Disclaimer

 files on each machine.
 In newer distributions, thehostnamectl

-command can be used to set the hostname.Then edit the
+command can be used to set the hostname.sudo hostnamectl set-hostname <hostname>

 /etc/hosts